How We Evaluate Your Application

 “I chose USC because there is no better place to study the impact of digital media on entertainment...
 The support here is unbelievable.”

-- Official Test Scores: USC requires either SAT or ACT scores from all first-year applicants.
-For students who take the SAT more than once, USC records the highest scores for each section — Evidence-Based Reading and Writing and Mathematics — even if achieved in different sittings.
-For the ACT, USC will just consider the highest composite score.
+For students who submit test scores, USC records the highest scores for those who have taken tests more than once.
+For the SAT and ACT, the highest scores for each section of the exam will be recorded, even if achieved in different sittings.
 USC does not require the writing section for either the ACT or the SAT general test.

 International applicants please refer to the International Students page for Additional Requirements.